 The Viral Week That Was is our weekly round-up of the previous week’s trending memes, humor, rumor, gossip, and everything else Chinese netizens are chatting about.
 Think of this as a nicotine patch to help ease yourself into the week after suckling on the smokey teat of the weekend.

-Welcome back one and all to the Viral Week.
-Coming up on today’s issue we bring you death sentencing in public, the cheapest dishwasher (maybe), clean energy target for China, and highlights of the parade in Macau.
+Death sentencing in public, the cheapest dishwasher (maybe), clean energy target for China, and highlights of the parade in Macau.
+But first…

 Chinese rooftopper confirmed dead

 A month ago, there were rumors that Chinese rooftopper (or skywalker) Wu Yongning had suffered a fatal stunt attempt.
 Last week, these rumors were confirmed after Wu’s girlfriend publicly acknowledged his passing and a video circulated the web showing his final moments.

 Rooftopping is a “sport” wherein participants climb to the top of tall buildings and post visual content as proof.
 It was originally popularized by Russian youths but has since spread worldwide, leading to numerous deaths from failed stunts.

 The 26-year-old from Hunan province had been working as a stuntman and extra, before turning to daredevil activities and had regularly featured in ads and live-streaming platforms.
 Wu had been taking part in a rooftopping challenge worth 100,000 RMB in an attempt to fund his mother’s medical treatment and proposal to his girlfriend.

 In a move that harkens back to Roman times, 12 suspected criminals in Lufeng, Guangdong province, were paraded in front of audiences and stood trial in a local sports stadium.